 2017 is thought to bring a much greater integration with artificial intelligence as well as more streaming, more virtual reality and more micro-influencing – helping us to consume more of what we want to see, and less of what we don’t.

 Whether you’re addicted to Netflix, you wouldn’t cheat on Amazon Prime or you’re a catch-up TV fan – streaming has changed the way we watch television.
-Long gone are the days of watching shows we hate, just because there is nothing else on or waiting seven days between gripping episodes – now we can watch what we want when we want.
+Smart TVs with universal SmartCast TV remotes like the ones you can find at websites such as https://www.vizio.com/en/shop/remotes have taken the TV watching experience to a whole new level.
+Long gone are the days of watching shows we hate, now we can watch what we want when we want on our TV or laptop.

 2017 is expected to see even further advances in live streaming, with the launches of multiple international streaming apps – helping American TV fans in the UK keep up to date with shows from across the pond without the expensive TV package – as well other exciting changes for the series bingers out there.